SPHERELab

 View the Project Presentation

-To be known as the “Space, Plasma, High-energy Electrostatics Research & Engineering Laboratory”, or “SPHERELab”, the proposed facility is a joint effort by ARES Institute and Institute and Interstellar Exploration Concepts, IEC Inc., (see below) and will engage academic and industrial research clients as well as perform government or foundation sponsored plasma research.
+Illinois has been at the forefront of nuclear sciences and research for decades.
+It is only logical that a new applied plasma and fusion laboratory be established to collaborate with academia and industry in the state.
+To be known as the “Space, Plasma, High-energy Electrostatics Research & Engineering Laboratory”, or “SPHERELAB”, the proposed laboratory will engage academic and industrial research clients as well as perform government or foundation sponsored plasma research.
 It will establish a distinct identity as a Center of Excellence for plasma and high-energy physics and applications.
-Mr. Matthew Travis will serve as the initial Director of the laboratory with a commitment to hire a full-time Director with significant relevant experience as soon as practical and within the first year of establishment of the laboratory.

 Indeed, the primary goal of the laboratory proposed herein is to bridge the gap between university and other publicly funded research and the commercial sector.
 There are many concepts that have been researched in a laboratory setting and matured to the stage that they are ripe for development into commercial products but have been unable to make that leap.
 This is due to many factors, usually relating to funding or inability to build commercial interest.
 An R&D laboratory that operates in the space between pure research and commercialization would be able to foster that transition and growth.
 In contracting terminology, it is analogous to going from an SBIR or NIAC Phase II contract to completing a Phase III and beginning commercialization of the research products.